vaslabs/pi-web-agent/README.md

 This is a web-app agent for the raspberry pi.
 It allows you to interact easily with your Pi via your browser.

+# Next gen

+We are rewriting pi-web-agent.
+If you want to follow the progress see https://github.com/vaslabs/pi-web-agent/tree/remaster

 # Raspbian Jessie

 Get release from: